 MidPoint Music Festival

 The MidPoint Music Festival is a huge fest that usually takes place around September and is based in both Downtown Cincinnati and Over-the-Rhine.
 The event attracts thousands of city residents, as well as over 150 local and other U.S. bands.
 There are even a few international bands!
+You’d think planning a music festival would be nearly impossible, but this one is extremely well managed.

 Though the musicians featured at the fest come from a variety of places and backgrounds, the genres tend to remain within the indie rock, bluegrass, and acoustic singer/songwriters genre.
 Of course, that’s not to say that the lineup doesn’t occasionally deviate from this.
 Also, if you like being up on the music scene, it isn’t unusual for unsigned bands performing at MidPoint to become the next big thing.